 a.
-Preponderance of the evidence is the standard of evidence to be used to determine whether a Respondent is responsible for the prohibited conduct alleged in the formal complaint.23 This is the standard of evidence that will be applied to all formal complaints of prohibited conduct described in this policy, regardless of whether the Respondent is a student or employee of the institution.
+Preponderance of the evidence is the standard of evidence to be used to determine whether a Respondent is responsible for the prohibited conduct alleged in the formal complaint.20 This is the standard of evidence that will be applied to all formal complaints of prohibited conduct described in this policy, regardless of whether the Respondent is a student or employee of the institution.

-6. Questioning During Title IX Live Hearings
+6. Questioning During Live Hearings

 - a.
 At the Title IX live hearing, the Decision-Maker(s) will permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility. - b.
 Before a party or witness answers a question, the Decision-Maker(s) must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
 The Decision-Maker(s) has complete discretion to make relevancy determinations. - c.
 Advisors are required to engage with parties, witnesses, and the Decision-Maker(s) in a respectful and non-aggressive manner. - d.
-Questions will be asked directly, orally, and in realtime from the advisors of the parties, not from the parties themselves.
-Advisors are permitted to ask the other party and witnesses relevant questions and follow-up questions, including questions which challenge credibility. - e.
-The advisor may only ask relevant questions to each party and witness.
-Repetitive questions asked at the Title IX live hearing may be deemed irrelevant.
+Questions will be asked directly, orally, and in real-time from the advisors of the parties, not from the parties themselves.
+Advisors are permitted to ask the other party and witnesses relevant questions and follow-up questions, including questions which challenge credibility.